List of military rations: Brazil

-Brazil also fields the Ração Operacional de Emergência – R3.
-This is a 12-hour ration to be used in situations where cooked foods cannot be provided for all meals.
+Brazil also fields the R3 Emergency Operation Ration (Ração Operacional de Emergência – R3), a 12-hour ration to be used in situations where cooked foods cannot be provided for all meals.

-The ration is similar to the R2 and uses the same components, but contains less food.
-The bag is printed with the emblem of the Brazilian Army, "Ração de Emergência R3 (12 Horas)" and Menu information.
+The R3 ration is similar to the R2 and uses the same components, but contains less food.
+The bag is printed with the emblem of the Brazilian Army, "Emergency Ration R3 (12 hours)" (Ração de Emergência R3 (12 Horas)) and Menu information.
 Inside are 3 thin plastic bags: 2 meal bags and 1 accessory packet.